srishtibagchi/cardio/README.md

 # Cardiovascular disease diagnosis

 For the Dartmouth class COSC 89.20, Data Science for Health.
-Project members are Srishti Bagchi, Rachael Chacko, and Cara Van Uden.
-The completed manuscript detailing this project is included here (in this repository.)
+Project members are Srishti Bagchi '21, Rachael Chacko '21, and Cara Van Uden '19.
+The completed manuscript detailing this project is included in this repository.

 ## Overview